PrimaMateria/blog/primamateria-blog/content/hive/index.md

 }
 ```

-Next we will create new cell block instance - a "parrot" system module.
+Next, we will create a new cell block instance, which is a "parrot" system
+module.

 {{ curious(text="

-Parrot is weird name.
+Parrot is a strange name.
 Heh, sorry, just go with it.

 ") }}

-Parrot module configures `cowsay` and `hello` packages based on the set options
+The Parrot module configures the `cowsay` and `hello` packages based on the set
-values.
-Create `system/parrot/default.nix`:
+options values.
+Create the file `system/parrot/default.nix`.

 ```nix
 { inputs, config }: